 COVID restrictions are loosening across the nation and more people are out and about again.
 As places open up, driver safety becomes a growing concern as the road rage, angry shoppers, and upset customers are coming back in higher volumes.
 This brings up the question: what are some best practices on how you can keep yourself safe in different scenarios?
-Below is a breakdown on how to stay safe from the beginning of a delivery to the very end.
+Below is a breakdown of driver safety tips on how to stay safe from the beginning of a delivery to the very end.

 On the Road

 - Driving – First, always make sure your driver’s license, vehicle registration and proof of auto insurance is handy.
 If you’re pulled over or in an auto collision, you’ll need to provide these.
 Always use your turn signal and abide by the posted speed limits!

 - Delivering – Whether you’re picking up items for delivery or dropping them off with your customer, always park in a safe well-lit and designated area.
 Refrain from driving, stopping or parking in bus lanes, bike lanes, taxi zones, crosswalks or any areas that appear to be unsafe for you, your vehicle or the general public.
 Always keep an eye out for pedestrians, cyclists or motorists on scooters.